danielkermode/react-auth/README.md

 # Basic-auth

-A full stack application using react/redux, express, passport and knex.
+A full stack application using react, express, passport and knex.

 First, you will need a database (the current configuration expects postgres but this can be changed) running.
 Postgres setup guide: https://wiki.postgresql.org/wiki/Detailed_installation_guides